Mexican fuel cargo for Cuba is sovereign decision, president says

 MEXICO CITY, July 27 (Reuters) - Mexican President Andres Manuel Lopez Obrador on Tuesday asserted Mexico’s independence to send fuel as well as food and medical supplies to Cuba, which is grappling with a surge in coronavirus cases.

-A diesel cargo sent by Mexico's state-run Pemex was due to arrive in Cuba's Havana port on Monday, according to Refinitiv Eikon data and sources. []

-The Jose Maria Morelos II, a tanker owned and managed by a Pemex unit, departed from the Mexican port of Coatzacoalcos and is sailing with its transponder switched on, but has not updated its port of destination, according to Eikon.

-Lopez Obrador said on Tuesday that Mexico had not yet delivered fuel, which he said was needed to provide electricity to hospitals amid the pandemic.
+He said Cuba was suffering shortages of medical oxygen and needed the fuel to provide electricity to hospitals amid the pandemic.
+(Reporting by Frank Jack Daniel; Editing by Laura Gottesdiener)

 Our Standards: The Thomson Reuters Trust Principles.